Tuesday 6-7pm*, Teen Yoga, Racquets Fitness Centre, Thame

 Creating happy, healthy, relaxed, young bodies and minds

-Young people can benefit from yoga perhaps even more than adults do!
-Childrens yoga classes are a great way to introduce little people to the many benefits of yoga and most importantly the wonderful life lessons that come with practising yoga.
+Children can benefit from yoga perhaps even more than adults do!
+Children’s yoga classes are a great way to introduce young people to the many benefits of yoga and most importantly the wonderful life lessons that come with practising yoga.

 Whilst the emphasis is on fun, childrens yoga has an important role in the emotional as well as physical development of children and helps them grow as happy individuals.
 It is so important that children learn to relax, deal with stress and anxiety, have self confidence and self esteem and can be mindful and present.
 Tools that children can learn in a yoga class can serve them through their lives.